tgirke/rcf/alerts.md

 ## Past exceptions

+### 5:00 PM, 02-Jul-18

+We had some issues with our storage systems this evening that may have caused temporary disruptions of your work.
+These issues should be resolved.
+We are continuing to monitor the situation to ensure everything is operational.

 ### 12:00 AM, 31-Jan-18: routine maintenance shutdown

 For routine maintenance and upgrades we have scheduled an HPCC (Biocluster)